-A day trip exploring the Abel Tasman National Park with our private yacht as your base, including guided walking with your friendly and knowledgeable Simply Wild guide/host, exploring one of the world’s great coastal walkways.
+A day trip exploring the Abel Tasman National Park with your choice of our two private yachts as your base, including guided walking with your friendly and knowledgeable Simply Wild guide/host, exploring one of the world’s great coastal walkways.
 The day is designed so you can enjoy the park to the fullest extent, leaving the arrangements to us.

-A specially tailored private guided trip using our 74ft adventure yacht as our base, enabling you to explore with us and enjoy the best Abel Tasman National park has to offer in a day.
+A specially tailored private guided trip using our either our 46ft Beneteau yacht “Miro”or 46ft Leopard Catamaran “Te Harinui”as our base, enabling you to explore with us and enjoy the best Abel Tasman National park has to offer in a day.
 We provide walking and hiking trips in the park which can be combined with sea kayaking, with every trip personalised to suit you and what you prefer to see and do.
 Abel Tasman National Park has wide variations in tide times, levels and weather, so we plan each day to suit or spontaneously change on the day depending on your preferences to walk, kayak or just enjoy the scenic splendour of the park.

 Our trip provides our private yacht, guide and skipper for the day, which enables you and our guide to be landed near the beginning of sections of the Abel Tasman track you would like to walk, and met later at points along the track.